-Jack Bray & sons - Looe
+Jack Bray & sons Looe

-A band of fishing enthusiasts based around the Starcross area, which included some Starcross Yacht Club members, used to arrange shark fishing trips with Jack Bray of Looe, which is still trading today selling angling equipment clothing etc. After a day's fishing they would very often stop off at the Bulls Head Inn in Callington on the way home for some food and a couple of drinks.
+After a day's fishing they would very often stop off at the Bulls Head Inn in Callington on the way home for some food and a couple of drinks.

 Bulls Head Inn

 One evening the discussion turned to the facilities at Starcross and a suggestion was made that as SYC had moved up river there might well be scope for a separate club for the fishing and cruising fraternity.